Can dementia really be prevented?

 You now know WHAT you need to do.
 The next step is to learn HOW.

 How do you get better hearing?
 How do you build your social life?
-What do you do to fight ageism?
+What do you do manage your blood pressure?

 If you have someone that’s an expert in one of these areas, lean on them for advice and suggestions.